Greece's lenders left to plug 450 million euro hole after buyback

 The result indicates that Greek debt would fall to around 126.6 percent of its annual economic output in 2020 - well down from the 189 percent forecast next year but slightly above the 124 percent that was agreed with the International Monetary Fund last month as sustainable.

-Greece extended the deadline for creditors to offer back their bond from Friday to 12 p.m British time on Tuesday, but a finance ministry official said the buyback offer would not be reopened, adding that technically it had been a success.
+Greece extended the deadline for creditors to offer back their bond from Friday to 1200 GMT on Tuesday, but a finance ministry official said the buyback offer would not be reopened, adding that technically it had been a success.

 The buyback calls for Greece to repurchase debt worth about 30 billion euros using 10 billion euros from European funds at prices well below the bonds' nominal value, cutting debt by a net 20 billion euros.